Dhivyno/Dhivyno/README.md

 ## Physics Simulations

-This is a collection of my programs to simulate physical phenomena - Double pendulum chaos, Lorentz attractor,
+This is a collection of my programs to simulate physical phenomena - Double pendulum chaos, Lorentz attractor, Bifurcation model etc. The helmholtz resonator simulation was made as an addition to my independent research project.

 ---